-

 In-Person Voting at Vote Centers

-Early Voting: Thursday, May 2 through Thursday, May 9 from 7 am-8 pm
+Early Voting: Thursday, October 24 through Thursday, October 31 from 7 am-8 pm

-• Avoid the rush – vote early!
+- Avoid the rush – vote early!

-• You may cast your official ballot at any Anne Arundel early voting site.
+- You may cast your official ballot at any Anne Arundel early voting site.

-• New voter registration will be available at all voting sites.
+- New voter registration will be available at all voting sites.

-• All early voting centers in Maryland are accessible to voters with disabilities.
+- All early voting centers in Maryland are accessible to voters with disabilities.

-Primary Election Day Voting: Tuesday, May 14 from 7 am to 8 pm
+Primary Election Day Voting: Tuesday, November 5 from 7 am to 8 pm

-• On election day, you must vote at your assigned polling place
+- On election day, you must vote at your assigned polling place.

-• The sample ballot you receive from the Board of Elections will list your assigned polling place.
+- The sample ballot you receive from the Board of Elections will list your assigned polling place.

-• The complete 2024 polling place list by precinct may be found here.
+- The complete 2024 polling place list by precinct may be found here.

-• All election day polling places are open continuously from 7 am until 8 pm on May 14.
+- All election day polling places are open continuously from 7 am until 8 pm on November 5.
 Anyone in line at 8 pm will be allowed to vote.

-• New voter registration will be available at all voting sites.
+- New voter registration will be available at all voting sites.

 YOUR VOTE IS YOUR VOICE.
 PLAN AHEAD.
 HOW AND WHEN YOU WILL VOTE?